 Upgrading your membership

 If you need to upgrade your membership from Gymnast to Competitive Gymnast at any point in the year, it’s simple to amend.
 You can do this through your Membership account.
-Simply login via our Members Area button at the top of our website, and you’ll be able to change the details yourself.
-Until then, please contact our customer service team on 0345 129 7129 or via live chat on British Gymnastics’ website.
+Simply login to GymNet and you will be able to change the details yourself.
+If you encounter any problems please contact our customer service team on 0345 129 7129 or via live chat on British Gymnastics’ website.

 Still have questions?

 Below are some questions and answers about membership and our new online membership join and renew process which you may find helpful: